lyc1005/Haihua_competition/README.md

 How to use the baseline:

-1. install required packages
+1. Install required packages
 ```
 pip install requirements
 ```

-2. move the train.json and validation.json into the same directory as the codes
+2. Download competition data from Biendata websites, move the `train.json` and `validation.json` into the same directory as the codes, then run following codes for training
 ```
 python preprocessing.py